hicodersofficial/auto_like_insta_post/README.md

 headless      -hl runs browser in headless mode.
-              supported headless browsers are [chrome, firefox] user          -u <username> likes all post of the users from your account. follow        -f [-u <username> -f <true>] include -f true flag to follow user and like. message       -m [-m <message> -u <username> ] send message to username provided. message limit -ml <number> message limit to send.
+              supported headless browsers are [chrome, firefox] user          -u <username> likes all post of the users from your account. hashtag       -ht likes all the post of hashtag. <-u hashtag -ht>
+follow        -f [-u <username> -f <true>] include -f true flag to follow user and like. message       -m [-m <message> -u <username> ] send message to username provided. message limit -ml <number> message limit to send.
-MTI           -mti  <millisecond> MIT or message typing interval is typing interval between each character in millisecond.
+MTI           -mti  <millisecond> MIT or message typing interval is
+                    typing interval between each character in millisecond.
 MII           -mii include this flag if you want to send message sent index(number). eg [1 hi, 2 hi] MI            -mi <second> include this flag if you want to wait each time before sending message.
               (interval for each message in second)